BFTrick/presentation-loopconf-2015/presentation-loopconf-2015.md

 ^ This guy spent *15 minutes* to go from reading the document, to finding my website, going to my contact form, and writing detailed instructions.
 All the while he wouldn't spend 1 minute to reread the original document.

 ^ As silly as this situation was I actually got something really useful from it.
+And this is the second thing I learned about users and the focus of this topic today.

 ---